r0ml/mod_git/README.md

 ```
    SetHandler git
-   GitBranch branch-or-tag
+   GitRepo path-to-repo default-branch-or-tag
 ```

 The document root or directory context is assumed to be the git repository.
-The branch or tag being served by default is specified in GitBranch.
+The branch or tag being served by default is specified in GitRepo.
 Any commitish will do.
-Use a dash (`-`) to signify that the default should be the working copy -- in which case things should behave just as if `mod_git` were not configured -- unless a specific version is requested.
+Use a dash (`-`) to signify that the default should be the working copy -- in which case files will be served from the file system.

 To use from a browser, navigate to the configured directory.
-The files you will see will be from the specified GitBranch.
+The files you will see will be from the specified branch in the specified repo.
 To see a different version, the request must include a cookie `git-tag` containing the commitish desired.
 A cookie is used since all of the assets referenced on a page should come from the same commit -- so we wanted a scheme that would include the same commitish on every request.
 That would be the cookie.
 This should have the following effect:

 1. The file served will be from the specified tag (or branch or commitish).
 2. A response header (`X-Commit`) will be set with the hash from the resolved commit.

-Specifying a value of "-" (or an empty value) will serve the checked out working version from the file system -- as if `git` were not being used.
+Specifying a value of "-" (or an empty value) will serve the checked out working version from the file system.

 Cookie values like `testing@{3 hours ago}` should work.